Canonical lifts and $\delta$-structures: -structures and Witt vectors

 \begin{theo} If a morphism $R\to R'$ of rings is \'etale, then so is the induced map $W_n(R)\to W_n(R')$.
 If in addition $R\to S$ is an arbitrary ring map, then the canonical map $W_n(R')\otimes_{W_n(R)} W_n(S)\to W_n(R'\otimes_R S)$ is an isomorphism. \end{theo}

 For a proof, see 9.2 and 9.4 of \cite{Borger:BGWV-I}.
 We will only need this for rings in which $p$ is nilpotent, in which case it was proved earlier in the appendix of Langer--Zink \cite{Langer-Zink:dRW}.
+(For the so-called big Witt vectors, it was proved even earlier in van der Kallen~\cite{van-der-Kallen:Descent}.)

-Let now equip $\Aff$ with the \'etale topology (SGA4~\cite{SGA4.2}, exp.\ VII) and let $\etsheaf$ denote the corresponding category of sheaves of sets.
+Let us now equip $\Aff$ with the \'etale topology (SGA4~\cite{SGA4.2}, exp.\ VII) and let $\etsheaf$ denote the corresponding category of sheaves of sets.
 Given any sheaf $X\in\etsheaf$, define the $n$-th arithmetic jet space (or Greenberg transform) $J^n(X)\:\Aff^\op\to\Set$ by

 This is in fact a sheaf:

 \begin{theo} The presheaf $J^n(X)$ on $\Aff$ is a sheaf in the \'etale topology.
 The resulting functor $J^n\:\etsheaf\to\etsheaf$ has a left adjoint $W_n\:\etsheaf\to\etsheaf$.
 The functor $W_n$ agrees with the usual Witt vector functor on the category of affine schemes: